buggyAdii/BeginnerPrograms/README.md

-# Beginner Java Programs
+# Beginner Programs
- Beginner Java Programs
+Beginers Programs in C, Python, Java & what not?